 - Check in with your advisor about scheduling a meeting to discuss registration for next term.
 Some advisors may have sign ups on their door, ask you to email them with available times, and others may have you sign up for appointments online.
 Advising appointments will fill up fast, make sure to sign up early so you have time to plan your schedule and prepare for registration.

 - Have you had your registration appointment with your faculty advisor?
 If not, when is it?
 Registration begins next week and your advisor must approve your schedule before you are eligible for registration.

 - How are you doing academically?
 If you feel as if you are struggling, now is the time to get a progress report from your professors and make sure will be able to pass your classes.
 Meet with your faculty advisor and plan for how you will be successful for the last month of this semester.

 - Fall 2015 Registration is this week, April 13th-15th.
 Remember you have to see your advisor prior to registration.
 You can check WebAdvisor to make sure you have been cleared to register.
-To check your registration date and time go to http://www.linfield.edu/registrars.html for the registration schedule.
+Be sure to check your registration time on the registration schedule.

 - The deadline to withdraw from a class (with a “w” on the transcript) is Friday, April 24th.
 Are you thinking about dropping a class?
 Talk with your advisor and see the Registrar’s Office for more information.

 - Stop by Melrose 010 and meet with Career Development to chat about your summer break plans.
 Do you have a job lined up or will you complete an internship?
 Will you be on campus working a job during that time?
 Stop by the Human Resources office to check on any new campus employment opportunities.
 Staff in the Office of Career Development can also help you draft a resume and practice interview techniques.